ydeek91/VerdeOrganiko/client/README.md

 ### User Story

 As a user, I want to be able to view and buy succulents.
 I want to be able to login into my account.
 I should also be able to send the owner email about my desire preferences of my purchased, type, weight, size, decoration, and instructions to take care of my plant.
-If the user chhose a desire plant, It should be able to send me to the pay pall account buying options.
+If the user choose a desire plant, It should be able to send me to the pay pall account buying options.

 ## Table of contents